PurpShell/purpshell/README.md

 ## Skills & Biography

   I have been tinkering since I was 6 years old and I have been programming ever since my teenage years.
-This has led me to so much expertise as by age 14 I was an expert at TypeScript & Python & lots of other technologies.
+This has led me to so much expertise as I became an expert at TypeScript & Python & lots of other technologies during my teenage years.

 ### Communication Skills:
 I am comfortable working with large or small groups of people, through video meetings.
 I have used business suites & portals for a few years (Microsoft Office / Zoom / Google Workspace).